carbon-language/carbon-lang/llvm/docs/SpeculativeLoadHardening.md

 ##### Indirect Call, Branch, and Return Predicates

-(Not yet implemented.)

 There is no analogous flag to use when tracing indirect calls, branches, and returns.
 The predicate state must be accumulated through some other means.
 Fundamentally, this is the reverse of the problem posed in CFI: we need to check where we came from rather than where we are going.
-For function-local jump tables, this is easily arranged by testing the input to the jump table within each destination:
+For function-local jump tables, this is easily arranged by testing the input to the jump table within each destination (not yet implemented, use retpolines):
 ```
         pushq   %rax
         xorl    %eax, %eax              # Zero out initial predicate state.